Bartley–Tweed Farm

-Bartley–Tweed Farm is a historic farm located near Newark, New Castle County, Delaware.
+Bartley–Tweed Farm is a historic farm located near Newark, Delaware, United States.
 The property includes three contributing buildings: a stuccoed stone and brick house, a frame bank barn built about 1835, and a late 19th-century frame carriage house / granary.
 The stone section of the house dates to the late-18th century and the brick section to about 1825.
 The brick section has Federal style details.

 It was added to the National Register of Historic Places in 1986.